numtide/treefmt/docs/site/reference/formatter-spec.md

 ### 2. Write to changed files

-Whenever there is a change to the code formatting, the code formatter **MUST** write those changes back to the original location.
+Whenever there is a change to the code formatting, the formatter **MUST** write those changes back to the original location.

 If there are no changes to the original file, the formatter **MUST NOT** write to the original location.

 ### 3. Idempotent

-The code formatter _SHOULD_ be indempotent.
+The formatter _SHOULD_ be indempotent.
 Meaning that it produces stable outputs.

 ### 4. Reliable